larsen161/Documentation/Linda/Bootstrap.md

 Click Go in top menu bar and select go to folder

-Enter the following in prompt box: ~/Library/Application Support/Linda It is a hidden library to open it: Open Finder, click Go on the menu up top near the Apple logo in the corner.
-Hold down option on keyboard and you'll see library pop up under Go menu. that's the hidden library
+Enter the following in prompt box: ~/Library/Application Support/Linda

+It is a hidden library to open it: Open Finder, click Go on the menu up topnear the Apple logo in the corner.
+Hold down option on keyboard and you'll see library pop up under Go menu.
+It will show the hidden libraries

 Copy extracted files, except the autoBootstrap.cmd, to the Linda folder and when prompted click replace or replace all